-Portfolios managed by Castle may consist of one or all the following: individual equities, bonds, variable annuities, mutual funds, exchange-traded funds, CDs, alternative investments, REITs, and separately managed accounts.
+Portfolios managed by Castle may consist of one or all the following: individual equities, bonds, variable annuities, mutual funds, exchange-traded funds (ETFs), CDs, alternative investments, REITs, and accounts managed by third-party Separate Account Managers with specific or specialized strategies.
 Variable annuities and mutual funds will be selected based on any or all of the following: the fund's performance history, the industry sector, the track record of the fund manager, investment objectives and the overall management philosophy and fee structure.

 Portfolio weighting between funds and market sectors will be determined by each client's IPS.
 Depending upon the risk tolerance and needs of the client, Castle may recommend the use of options (i.e., covered calls or protective puts).
 Clients will have the opportunity to place reasonable investment restrictions at any time based on risk tolerance.
 Clients may impose restrictions on investing in certain securities or types of securities (such as a product type, specific companies, specific sectors, etc.).
-Individual ownership of assets always remains with the client, with brokerage accounts normally custodied at Schwab, TD Ameritrade Institutional and iShares (529-plans).
+Individual ownership of assets always remains with the client, with brokerage accounts normally custodied at Schwab, and iShares (529-plans).
 We currently have two retirement plans custodied at Nationwide, American Century at the client's request.
-We will use Equity Institutional, Millennium Trust and NuView IRA as custodians for non-standard IRA assets.
+We will use Equity Institutional, Millennium Trust and Vantage Retirement Plans as custodians for non-standard IRA assets.